California enacts a broad privacy law, taking on companies that collect and sell your data

 The Internet Association, a lobbying group representing major tech companies including Facebook, Google, Uber, Amazon and Microsoft, said in a statement there wasn't enough public debate about the bill.

-"It is critical going forward that policymakers work to correct the inevitable, negative policy and compliance ramifications this last-minute deal will create for California's consumers and businesses alike."
+"It is critical going forward that policymakers work to correct the inevitable, negative policy and compliance ramifications this last-minute deal will create for California's consumers and businesses alike," the group said in a statement.

-The bill -- AB 375, or the California Consumer Privacy Act -- turns the tech world's business model on its head by letting regular internet users ask for the data a company has collected on them and who it's sold that data to.
+The bill -- AB 375, or the California Consumer Privacy Act -- turns the tech world's business model on its head by letting regular internet users ask for the data a company has collected on them and whom the data has been sold to.
 That alone could be eye-opening for consumers.
 Most people understand their online activity is being tracked for targeted advertising, but we don't have a broad understanding of what data's being used.

 Consumers could ask for a detailed list under the this bill, which is sponsored by Assembly member Ed Chou and Sen. Robert Hertzberg, both Democrats.
-Couple that with the ability to say, "Hey, stop that" and we could be on the brink of a major shift in how internet companies do business.
-The bill will take effect at the beginning of 2020, and the bill's sponsors say they will work with the Attorney General's Office will develop a plan to enforce the law in the meantime.
+Couple that with the ability to say, "Hey, stop that," and we could be on the brink of a major shift in how internet companies do business.
+The bill will take effect at the beginning of 2020, and the bill's sponsors say that in the meantime they'll work with the attorney general's office to develop a plan to enforce the law.

 Dodd said in a statement that the law puts California at the forefront of improving privacy rights in the US, adding, "My hope is other states will follow, ensuring privacy and safeguarding personal information in a way the federal government has so far been unwilling to do.